ArnolFokam/NER-Annotations-Density-vs-Pre-trained-Models/README.md

 ## Effects of NER annotations’ density on pre-trained models in the context oflow resourced languages

 This is repository for the course project COMS4054A - NLP  2021.
-It contains codes and necessary notebooks to get the resutls in the report of the same project.
+It contains data and necessary notebooks to get the resutls in the report of the same project.

 ### Table of Contents
 - [Folder structure](#folder-structure)